ShrutiGudmewar/licensing-Based-Dashboard/README.md

 # Licensing Based Dashboard System

 ## Description
 This project is a licensing-based dashboard system.
-It allows users to manage licenses and perform various related tasks through a user-friendly interface.
+It allows admin to creat new user.

 ## Installation
 ### Dependencies